 A Microsoft patent granted this week discusses a strategy they may use to try to include more fresh content in their search results.

-The process involves using an “in-memory” index in addition to Bing’s inverted index to return results from by the search engine.
-The in-memory index would be updated during the course of a day, and includes fresher content than Bing’s inverted index of the Web.
-Content added to the in-memory index might be folded into Bing’s inverted index on a daily basis, or some other set amount of time.
+The process involves using an “in-memory” index in addition to Bing’s inverted index to return results from the search engine.
+The in-memory index would be updated during a day and includes fresher content than Bing’s inverted index of the Web.
+Content added to the in-memory index might be folded into Bing’s inverted index daily, or some other set amount of time.

-Searches would be responded to by the inverted index, and then the in-memory index would be checked for additional relevant results, which includes fresher content added during the course of a day.
+Searches would be responded to by the inverted index, and then the in-memory index would be checked for additional relevant results, which includes fresher content added during a day.
 After that, the results returned would be ranked and would include very recent results if there are any.

-The process described in this patent appears to provide updated content to searchers while still retaining a batch process that folds that new content into the older database on a periodic basis.
+The process described in this patent appears to provide updated content to searchers while still retaining a batch process that folds that new content into the older database periodically.